Men in feminism: Male feminism and pro-feminism

 Others argue that men's identification with the feminist movement is necessary for furthering the feminist causes.
 A number of feminist writers maintain that identifying as a feminist is the strongest stand men can take in the struggle against sexism against women.
 They have argued that men should be allowed, or even encouraged, to participate in the feminist movement.
 For some, the participation of men in the feminist movement is seen as part of a process of the universalization of the feminist movement, necessary for its continued relevance.
 One challenge of motivating men to participate, or promoting their inclusion, in feminism has been linked to the disconnect between gender and intersecting components of identity.
 One example of this is that some African American men have been unable to carry over the fundamental principles and lessons of the struggle for civil rights into a meaningful contribution to the struggle to end sexist oppression.
 However, at a more primary level, the bonds formed in the civil rights movement established valuable solidarity among African American women and men.
 This is an approach that may be transferable and equally useful to the feminist movement.
 Making these important connections understood by women and men might greatly benefit feminism.
 As described in the theory of strategic intersectionality, utilizing the experiences of one part of our identity that intersects with another provides insightful tools to further improve the available tactics of the feminist movement.
 Other female feminists argue that men cannot be feminists simply because they are not women, cannot understand women's issues, and are collectively members of the class of oppressors against women.
 They assert that men are granted inherent privileges that prevent them from fundamentally identifying with feminist struggles and thus make it impossible for them to identify with feminists.

 One idea supporting men's inclusion as "feminists" is that excluding men from the feminist movement labels it as solely a female task, which could be argued to be sexist in itself.
 This idea asserts that until men share equal responsibility for struggling to end sexism against women, the feminist movement will reflect the very sexist contradiction it wishes to eradicate.
 The term "profeminist" occupies the middle ground in this semantic debate, because it offers a degree of closeness to feminism without using the term itself.
 Also, the prefix "pro" characterizes the term as more proactive and positive.
 There has been some debate regarding the use of the hyphen (identifying as a "pro-feminist" as opposed to a profeminist), claiming that it distances the term too much from feminism proper.

 Feminist men in popular culture

-In 2014, several high-profile events led to the continued presence of feminist issues in the media.
-These included Bring Back Our Girls, HeForShe campaign, the Gamergate controversy, Malala Yousafzai winning the Nobel Peace Prize, and sexual assault allegations being made against Jian Ghomeshi and Bill Cosby.